Submit application by January 31st deadline for priority consideration

 The duration of a Choice placement is valid for all grades served by the school.
 For example, if a student attends a Choice elementary school, the approval is valid to the end of fifth grade, as long as there are no significant changes in that school’s enrollment or facilities.
 When a student transitions from elementary to middle school or from middle to high school, they must reapply for Choice.
 If they don’t, the student’s placement automatically reverts to their boundary school.

 Students who receive approval of their Choice application and attend schools outside their assigned attendance area are responsible for their own transportation to and from the school.
 Participation in the district's Choice program will affect a student's right to transportation afforded under the McKinney-Vento Homeless Assistance Act.
 Families eligible for homeless assistance services should consult with the Student and Family Outreach Program before choosing to participate in the Choice program by calling 720-972-6015.

 Admissions to high school programs with specialized admissions criteria like Horizon SOAR, Legacy 2000, Mountain Range High School of Business, Northglenn High STEM and EC@N-STEM Programs and Thornton High International Baccalaureate (IB) are managed directly by each school.
 In-district and out-of-district students wishing to attend high school programs with specialized admissions criteria must apply directly with the school’s program and do not need to apply with the Choice Program.

 To learn more about Choice and find answers to frequently asked questions, visit the district website at www.adams12.org/choice.
-The Five Star District Planning and Admissions Department determines the acceptance of Choice requests and can be contacted via email at firstname.lastname@example.org or by phone at (720) 972-4055
+The Five Star District Planning and Admissions Department administers the Choice Program and can be contacted via email at firstname.lastname@example.org or by phone at (720) 972-4055.